Message for Students and Educators Affected by COVID-19

 When will tours, info sessions, and interviews on campus resume?

 At this juncture, all in-person admission activities including campus tours, information sessions, interviews, and group visits have been suspended through 2020.
 Reopening will be dependent on public health guidance.

 How can I learn about Bates virtually?

+We have a variety of ways for you to connect with us virtually for live events, and also encourage you to check out our Explore Bates pages for other offerings.
 Take our virtual tour from anywhere!
 Join our mailing list to receive periodic updates and information regarding Bates.
 Connect with your regional admission representative, a current student, or the larger Bates community in The Conversation!